episodehunter/episodehunter/packages/scheduler/readme.md

-# show-delegator
+# Scheduler

-Delegator for show update and insertions
+Scheduler for show update and insertions